Stephanie-Delicia/stephanie-delicia.github.io/README.md

-# test
+# It's a mini me!
-It's a test! buahahaha
+Fear the stubby one
 <img src="./gif.gif"/>